NVIDIA/cloud-native-docs/gpu-operator/openshift/cluster-entitlement.rst

       kernel-devel-4.18.0-147.3.1.el8_1.x86_64 : Development package for building
                                          : kernel modules to match the kernel

-Any Pod based on RHEL can now execute entitled builds.
+Any Pod based on RHEL can now run entitled builds.
-You can now proceed with the installation of the Node Feature Discovery (NFD) and the NVIDIA GPU Operator.